emberjs/rfcs/text/0000-addon-module-config.md

 ## Motivation

-The Octane layout uses the Module Unification layout described on the [RFC-143](https://github.com/emberjs/rfcs/blob/master/text/0143-module-unification.md), but at this moment classic addons that require apps to locate classes into a non-default app folder do not work "out of the box" in an Octane application.
+The Module Unification layout is described on the [RFC-143](https://github.com/emberjs/rfcs/blob/master/text/0143-module-unification.md).
+At this moment Classic addons that require apps to locate classes into a non-default app folder do not work "out of the box" in an Module Unification application.

 For example, the ember-simple-auth addon allows defining the application authenticators on the `authenticators` folder.